machinekoder/pickit-docs/docs/quick-start/your-first-detection.rst

    arrows) appears above the soda can.
 -  Place the soda can somewhere else in between the markers and press Detect again.
--  Congratulations with your first detections!
+-  Congratulations for your first detection!

 .. image:: /assets/images/First-steps/First-detection.png